 Economics matters.
 Understanding where the economy is and where it is going will drive profits, investment decisions, employment opportunities and drive the conversation around social impact.

 This is why the weekly run of economic news is so important.
 Keeping up to date with these trends, what they mean for interest rates, the Australian dollar and financial markets is the key to staying ahead of the pack.
 It is also where policy issues are so important.
 And this is not just interest rates, but what the government does on tax, spending and changes to rules and regulations.

-And of course, the critical thing is what to do about this news, how it might impact your business, your clients and your personal finances.
+And of course, the critical thing is what to do about this news, and how it might impact your business, your clients and your personal finances.

-The Cautious Consumer and the Retail Crunch
+The Consumer and Retail Spending